mdaiter/IoTBlockchain/README.md

 ```

 This should handle all compilation.
 This is a shared library, so you need to link against libsecuretransmit.so when compiling it for support

+You WILL need to compile [libsocket](https://github.com/dermesser/libsocket) by itself.